Venus (2022 film)

-Venus is a 2022 Spanish action horror thriller film directed by Jaume Balagueró, loosely inspired by H. P. Lovecraft's short story "The Dreams in the Witch House".
+Venus is a 2022 Spanish supernatural action horror thriller film directed by Jaume Balagueró from a screenplay by Balagueró and Fernando Navarro, loosely inspired by H. P. Lovecraft's short story "The Dreams in the Witch House".
 It stars Ester Expósito.

 Plot

 Featuring according to Balagueró "terror, blood, aberrations and terribly bad people", the fiction is based on H. P. Lovecraft's "The Dreams in the Witch House", transferring the story to a "dirty, modern city" setting in the outskirts of Madrid, focusing on a cursed building in Villaverde Sur.
 Go-go dancer Lucía, on the run with a stash of pills and hunted by mobsters, takes sanctuary in an apartment block with sister Rocío and niece Alba only to find out that malevolent supernatural forces are at play in the building.

 Cast

 Production

 A part of 'The Fear Collection' horror film label, jointly set by Pokeepsie Films and Sony Pictures International Productions in association with Amazon Prime Video.
 The project was pitched at the Sitges Film Festival in October 2021, with the participation of the director Jaume Balagueró, star performer Ester Expósito as well as Álex de la Iglesia, Carolina Bang, Ricardo Cabornero and Iván Losada.
-The screenplay was penned by Balagueró alongside Fernando Navarro.
+Balagueró penned the screenplay alongside Fernando Navarro.
 Pablo Rosso worked as cinematographer whereas Luis de la Madrid was responsible for editing.
 Filming began in November 2021 in Madrid.
 It moved to Toledo afterwards, shooting in the Santa María de Benquerencia neighborhood ("El Polígono").
 Filming had already wrapped in February 2022.